 Good to know: Cleaning work areas and removing hazards can help cut the number of slips, trips, and falls.
-According to the Bureau of Labor Statistics, 238,610 cases involving slips, trips, and falls were recorded in 2015.
+227,760 cases involving slips, trips, and falls were recorded in 2017 *According to the Bureau of Labor Statistics.

-Learn More: Use the 5S System to improve visual order, organization, and cleanliness.
-See how to get started with our Best Practice Guide to 5S.
+Use the 5S System to improve visual order, organization, and cleanliness.
+Download your free Best Practice Guide to 5S.